 Students mentoring system is very much available in the college.
 It has been there for years now.
 We used to call it Tutor Ward system wherein a teacher was given the responsibility of some students and was asked to try and sort out their academic problems through pep talk and personal guidance outside the classroom.
 The number of students admitted to the college was divided by the number of teachers so that every student got attention and no teacher felt over burdened.
 The attendance of the students was also monitored and students who had difficulties in attending the classes regularly because of poverty were given time according to their convenience.
 The teachers would then and even now pay admission and examination fees of such students.
 The same system is being introduced now as the Mentoring system.
 Under this system, every student studying in the college has a full time teacher as their mentor.
 We have a special time slot reserved for mentoring purpose in the time table.
-The mentor mentee lists are displayed on the college notice board once the admissions are over.
-Students are informed about this system being in place and are encouraged to talk freely with their mentors about their issues/difficulties.
+The mentor mentee lists are displayed on the college notice board at the beginning of the academic session.
+Students are informed about this system being in place there which they can avail of.
 The mentors are given the responsibility to ensure regular attendance, academic progress and psychological well being of their mentees.
 They provide primary counselling to those who need it and advise them to go for professional counselling, if required.
 The mentors take into consideration educational background and socioeconomic status of the mentee before guiding him/her.
-They also maintain a register to record their meetings with the mentees.
+They also maintain a register to record of their mentees.
 Both formal and informal means of mentoring are used.
 The mentoring system, apart from its formal part, is a robust informal mechanism to boost inclusiveness, gender sensitivity and social responsibility of students.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 333 8 1:42
+Number of students enrolled in the institution Number of fulltime teachers Mentor: Mentee Ratio 268 8 1:33